 Tea cultivation requires well-drained soil with a high amount of organic matter.
 The presence of minerals like potassium, phosphorus, and nitrogen is crucial for healthy tea bushes.
 Tea cultivation needs an ideal pH between 4.5 and 5.5.
 The temperature may vary from 16°C to 32°C, and annual rainfall should be 125 cm to 150 cm, which is well distributed over 8-9 months in a year.
 The performance of tea is best at elevations ranging from 1000 m to 2500 m.

 The best season for tea plantations in India is May - June or September – October for South-West and North-East monsoon areas.
 In the plantation process, the sleeves should be opened lengthwise without injuring the roots and planted in the pit, and the soil should be gently pressed.
-Nowadays, single hedge or double hedge contour planting system is followed.
+Nowadays, a single-hedge or double-hedge contour planting system is followed.

 Training and pruning are essential steps in the cultivation of tea.
-In the young tea plant, removing the growing point leaving 8 to 10 mature leaves from the bottom, is done to induce secondaries.
+In the young tea plant, the growing point, leaving 8 to 10 mature leaves from the bottom, is removed to induce secondaries.
 Pruning is done to:

 Rejuvenation pruning, Hard pruning, medium pruning, Light pruning and Skiffing are some common types of pruning practiced in India.